Student Code of Conduct - UTDSP5003

 - Call the campus police to have the offending person escorted off campus.
-The police will report the matter to the Dean of Students.
+The police will report the matter to the Office of Community Standards and Conduct.
 The dean shall proceed under Subchapter D; or

-- Report the matter to his/her supervisor and the Dean of Students.
+- Report the matter to his/her supervisor and the Office of Community Standards and Conduct.
 The report should include the staff person's written account of the incident and any additional documentation that might be available.
 The dean shall proceed under Subchapter D;

-- If the misconduct or disruptive behavior was not directly witnessed by the staff person but was witnessed or reported by students or others, the staff person may either refer the matter to the Dean of Students directly or refer the witnesses to the supervisor of the department.
+- If the misconduct or disruptive behavior was not directly witnessed by the staff person but was witnessed or reported by students or others, the staff person may either refer the matter to the Office of Community Standards and Conduct directly or refer the witnesses to the supervisor of the department.
 In the former case, the staff person should provide as much documentation as possible.
 The dean shall proceed under Subchapter D.